 It was soon recognised that the school needed a fully Extended Services offer and the Head and Governors bid the Local Authority for funds to build a bungalow on the school site in 2009, which is now known as ‘The Pavilion’, this houses our pre – school and full wrap around care of breakfast and after school club run by an independent company called Poppyfields.

 The school has continually grown over the years in the local community and attained an ‘Outstanding’ Ofsted in 2012; the Head was extremely pleased of this status especially in terms of immense growth of staff and pupils year on year.
 The success has been down to the relentless focus on standards and teaching and learning from the Head and the stable leadership team.
 This was further recognised when the Head became a National Leader of Education and the school a National Support School supporting other local schools and Heads on School Improvement.

 The school has constantly been oversubscribed and popular in the local community.
-The Head and governors once again lobbied the Local Authority for additional space and the school has now been doubled and extended from a 1 form entry school to a 2 form entry school.
+The Head and governors once again lobbied the Local Authority for additional space and the school was extended from a 1 form entry school to a 2 form entry school.
 This was complete in July 2013 and staff and pupils moved into their new wing ready for the academic year 2013-2014.

 The housing development has further grown year on year since 2007 and in 2018 we opened our second site, Ruskin Drive.